ArminNiessner/Loguino/README.md

 * Socket strip (6 pins, to connect the FTDI adapter)

-* Pin strip (51 pins in total to place the Arduino Pro Mini onto the PCB and for bridges)
+* Pin strip (51 pins in total to place the Arduino Pro Mini onto the PCB and for placing the jumpers)

-* Bridges (maximum 5)
+* Jumper (maximum 5)

 * Resistors (2 x 10 KOhm, 3 x 4.7 KOhm, 4 x 2.2 KOhm)